- Prayer and Worship

 Bishop Galeone (retired Bishop of St. Augustine), offers a reflection on the 40th Anniversary of Humanae Vitae.

 The following resources take their inspiration from the NFP posters for National NFP Awareness Week.
 Models used for illustrative purposes only.
+These graphics are designed for diocesan, parish or other webpage use and come with corresponding embed codes for each graphic:

 National NFP Provider Page Who's who in the NFP community.
 These national providers offer client and teacher education (many include distance education!).
 Most offer a variety of resources as well.